eukaprotech/RestClient/README.md

 # RestClient
-An android rest client based on networking library.
+An android rest client based on the [networking library](https://github.com/eukaprotech/networking).